 A 3-Part Crash Course

-Calling all Sudbury, Belleville, Windsory, Kingston, and Ottawa based emerging filmmakers!
-This series of online workshops and meetups is intended for early-career & emerging documentary filmmakers who want to get their film projects funded, made, and seen.
-Back by popular demand, this dynamic and interactive crash course, will break down some of the essential information needed for a sustainable career in documentary film.
+Calling all Sudbury, Belleville, Windsor, Kingston, and Ottawa-based emerging filmmakers!
+This series of online workshops and meetups are intended for early-career & emerging documentary filmmakers who want to get their film projects funded, made, and seen.
+Back by popular demand, this dynamic and interactive crash course will break down some of the essential information needed for a sustainable career in documentary film.
 Outreach for these sessions will be focused outside of the GTA, in order to try to bring content to emerging professionals in underserved areas of the province.
-Led by documentary filmmaker, writer and arts educator Chanda Chevannes, this series is a must for anyone learning the basics of documentary.
+Led by documentary filmmaker, writer, and arts educator Chanda Chevannes, this series is a must for anyone learning the basics of documentary.

 This program is a great refresher for new and emerging producers, filmmakers looking to refresh producing basics, and individuals transitioning into documentary.
 In this dynamic, interactive crash course, we’ll break down some of the essentials you’ll need to know for a sustainable career in film:

 - How to pitch & communicate your ideas to funders

 - How to use the festival circuit to build your career

 Following these three professional workshops, region-specific meetups will be held for eastern Ontario, southwestern Ontario, and northern Ontario.
 These sessions will focus on introducing participants to local resources – including our festival partners in each area, respectively – and facilitating networking and community-building between filmmakers.